Skyrat-SS13/Skyrat13/tgui-next/README.md

 ### `Button.Confirm`

-A button with a an extra confirmation step, using native button component.
+A button with an extra confirmation step, using native button component.

 Props: